Nestled in the shadow of Pikes Peak is the small and remarkable town of Cripple Creek.

 In addition, the city has opted to play out its recreation hand further, efforts capped by the earlier legalization of ATV (all-terrain vehicles) use on all city streets, 24 hours a day.
 The town also sports an elaborate adventure park, complete with an 18-hole disc golf course, a dog park, hiking trails, an expanded BMX facility, sledding areas and much more.

-As the town celebrates the 32nd anniversary of summer gambling, the gaming community faces renewed challenges, but is holding a steady operational hand.
+As the town celebrates the 31st anniversary of summer gambling, the gaming community faces renewed challenges.
+But overall, the town is rebounding well.
+Nope, the downtown area is not filled with 30-plus casinos, similar to the first summer of gaming, but the town is operating a steadier development hand.
 No casino closures occurred, following the COVID epidemic.
 That fact is quite astounding.

 Unlike Black Hawk, the perennial jackpot champ of Colorado gaming, historic preservation is a big player in Cripple Creek.